-The QCM-D, which is an abbreviation of Quartz Crystal Microbalance with Dissipation monitoring, is essentially a balance for very small masses.
-The QCM-D is an extension of the QCM, a technique that has been used since the 60’s to measure mass changes on surfaces in the vacuum and gas phases.
+QCM-D is an abbreviation of Quartz Crystal Microbalance with Dissipation monitoring.
+The technology is essentially a balance for very small masses.
+The QCM-D is an extension of QCM, a technique that has been used since the 60’s to measure mass changes on surfaces in the vacuum and gas phases.

 The films deposited in the vacuum or gas phases are typically very thin and rigid.
 This makes them ideal to study with the QCM, which relates the measured output parameter, in this case the resonance frequency change, directly to the mass added or removed from the sensor surface via a linear equation.
 In other media, such as liquids, or for other types of layers that are softer, such as the addition of biomolecules, the standard QCM is not as suitable due to limitations in the measurement principle related to the film behavior.
 The QCM-D however, which is an extended version of the QCM, is particularly suitable for the characterization of soft layers.
 Due to the measurement of additional information, the mass and thickness changes of soft layers can also be quantified.

 Soft layers typically constitute biomolecules, polymers, soils such as, for example, grease, or any other type of material that does not behave like a solid.
 Also, layers that are composed of “hard” molecules which are solvated or hydrated can behave similarly to a soft film on a macroscale, even though the molecule itself is rigid.
 One such example would be cellulose fibers, which in a dry state behave as a rigid layer on the surface, but when exposed to water will swell and create a hydrated soft layer.